Staff Members

 When he’s not providing leadership to VSMS, you can find Steve singing, gardening, or even traveling with his family.

-Project Coordinator, Neighbourhood Helpers Chinese Outreach Project
+Neighborhood Helpers Chinese Outreach Project